Invion (ASX:IVX): Using Photodynamic Therapy to fight cancer

 The company’s share price would suggest that little has occurred over the last couple of years, after progress between May 2021 and May 2022.

 In May 2021, the company reported strong proof-of-concept testing results based on research undertaken with the Hudson Institute.
 The study found that INV043 had 600x greater photoxicity than the most widely used photosensitizer (talaporfin sodium), and could distinguish between malignant and healthy tissues.
 Moreover, the research showed significant regression in vivo in multiple cancer models including T-cell lymphoma, triple negative breast and pancreatic cancer.
-Only a few weeks later, Invion entered into Co-Development, Distribution and License Agreements with RMW Cho Group to co-develop Photosoft.
+Invion has a Co-Development, Distribution and License Agreements with RMW Cho Group to co-develop Photosoft.
+This agreement originally only covered cancers in ANZ but now covers infectious diseases as well as most of the Asia Pacific.

 But in the past couple of years, Invion has: